jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **ASCA** means available subscribed capital account
   - **ask** , for a mode of communication, has the meaning set out in section 14B of the Tax Administration Act 1994
   - **assessable income** is defined in section BD 1(5) (Income, exempt income, excluded income, non-residents’ foreign-sourced income, and assessable income)
+  - **assessable withdrawal amount** , for a person, means the amount of a foreign superannuation withdrawal derived by the person that is treated as not being exempt income of the person under section CF 3 (Withdrawals from foreign superannuation scheme)
   - **assessment** is defined in section 3(1) of the Tax Administration Act 1994
   - **assessment period** is defined in section GB 45(3) (Arrangements involving money not at risk) for the purposes of that section
   - **asset** —